kissgyorgy/my-stars/README.md

 - [jvalen/pixel-art-react](https://github.com/jvalen/pixel-art-react) - Pixel art animation and drawing web app powered by React
 - [lana-k/sqliteviz](https://github.com/lana-k/sqliteviz) - Instant offline SQL-powered data visualisation in your browser
 - [ClearURLs/Addon](https://github.com/ClearURLs/Addon) - ClearURLs is an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.
-- [nextapps-de/winbox](https://github.com/nextapps-de/winbox) - WinBox is a modern HTML5 window manager for the web: lightweight, outstanding performance, no dependencies, fully customizable, open source!
+- [nextapps-de/winbox](https://github.com/nextapps-de/winbox) - WinBox is a modern HTML5 window manager for the Web.
 - [beyondcode/tailwind-jit-api](https://github.com/beyondcode/tailwind-jit-api) - Use the full power of Tailwind CSS' new JIT compiler by including one script tag to your HTML.
 - [viktronix/chiliapp](https://github.com/viktronix/chiliapp) -
 - [radareorg/radare2-r2pipe](https://github.com/radareorg/radare2-r2pipe) - Access radare2 via pipe from any programming language!